Happy Hollow Bees & Honey

-I started keeping bees in 1973, and after a break from the mid 90s to the mid 00s, have been expanding my apiaries almost every year.
+I started keeping bees in 1973, and after a break from the mid 90s to the mid 00s, I expanded my apiaries nearly every year.
 In 2015 I made the jump from a construction career of 40+ years to full time beekeeping.
-Since starting back into beekeeping I've been inspired by many contemporary beekeepers, but Mike Palmer's management methods at French Hill Apiaries in Vermont (www.frenchhillapiaries.com)
+Since starting back into beekeeping I've been inspired by many contemporary beekeepers, but Mike Palmer's management methods at French Hill Apiaries in Vermont (www.frenchhillapiaries.com) has had the most impact on my success.
+Mike's systems for queenrearing, honey production, nuc production, and all the details associated are very well thought out.
+I have been fortunate enough to work with him and his crew for a couple of weeks during many summers since 2015.
+I look forward to going back to Vermont every year.

 Happy Hollow Honey is concentrating on the propagation of mite tolerant honey bees.
-For most of the first 8 or 9 years of my return to beekeeping, it had been an up and down process with mixed results.
+For most of the first 9 years of my return to beekeeping, it had been an up and down process with mixed results.
 Varroa mites and the associated, vectored viruses are the biggest problems honey bees face in today's world.
-Many years our results have been positive with good survival rates, but in the winter of 2017-18 we had heavy losses.
-Because of these losses we have changed our management to follow an IPM path.
-We now do mite sampling on some of our production hives to get an idea of how many mites are present.
-Depending on the time of year, we are using one of the organic acids/essential oils (oxalic, formic, or thymol).
+Many years my results have been positive with good survival rates, but in the winter of 2017-18 we had heavy losses.
+Because of these losses I have changed my management to follow an IPM path.
+I now do mite sampling on some of my production hives to get an idea of how many mites are present.
+I have been using VSH bees from VP Queens, John Harbo, and Jeff Harris to increase mite tolerance.
+In 2024, we will start selecting breeders using the UBeeO assay to identify hygienic behavior.
+Depending on the time of year, I am using one of the organic acids/essential oils (oxalic, formic, or thymol) to control varroa populations and viruses.
+The result has been that my colonies are much healthier and more robust than they were during most of my first decade of returning to beekeeping.

 Grooming is a behavioral trait that exists in some of our bees.
 This is usually expressed in the form of biting and physical removal of mites.
 Some bees express this by biting the carapace of the mite or chewing the legs of the mite.
 In both cases the mite will desiccate from the injuries.
 Russian honey bees and "Mite Biters" are two types of bees that have been identified with grooming behavior.
 Another trait is SMR (suppressed mite reproduction).
 In this case some characteristics in the hive leads to mites reproducing at a slower rate, or not reproducing at all.

-Österlund, has posted an article about Happy Hollow Honey on his blog.
+A beekeeper friend of mine in Sweden, Erik Österlund, has posted an article about Happy Hollow Honey on his blog.
 You can find it here- http://www.elgon.es/diary/?p=829

 My friend Tonia Moxley wrote an interesting article for the Roanoke Times about some of the honey bee research that is taking place at Virginia Tech.
 Happy Hollow Honey was included in part of the write up.

-See the pictures here-
+See the pictures here- http://m.roanoke.com/agriculture/virginia-tech-study-aims-to-help-explain-honeybee-losses/article_e5a0fc28-8195-5308-a053-61dbc5ec0cad.html?mode=jqm_gal#&ui-state=dialog

 and the article here- http://m.roanoke.com/agriculture/virginia-tech-study-aims-to-help-explain-honeybee-losses/article_e5a0fc28-8195-5308-a053-61dbc5ec0cad.html?mode=jqm